rticommunity/rtiperftest/srcDoc/index.rst

 If you need to compile *RTI Perftest*, there are a few prerequisites; however, if you downloaded the executables already compiled, you can skip these steps:

-- *RTI Connext DDS Professional* or *RTI Connext DDS Micro* should be installed in the system where the ``build.sh`` script is going to run.
+- *RTI Connext DDS Professional*, *RTI Connext DDS Micro* or *RTI Connext DDS Cert* should be installed in the system where the ``build.sh`` script is going to run.
 The target libraries for the platform to be generated should also be installed.
 - The ``$NDDSHOME`` environment variable should be set correctly.
 Or, pass ``$NDDSHOME`` directly to the ``build.sh`` script by using the ``--nddshome <PATH>`` command-line option.